Read Full Report

 Committee on the Assessment of NASA Laboratory Capabilities

-Joseph B. Reagan * (co-chair) Vice President and General Manager Lockheed Martin Missiles and Space Co. (retired) Saratoga, Calif.
+Lockheed Martin Missiles and Space Co. (retired)

-Ramon L. Chase DARPA Consultant ANSER (Analytic Services Inc.) Arlington, Va.
+ANSER (Analytic Services Inc.)

-Ravi B. Deo Exploration Systems Research and Technology Program Manager Northrop Grumman Corp. (retired) Cerritos, Calif.
+Exploration Systems Research and Technology Program Manager

 Neil A. Duffie